Tips for Building a Successful Herb Business

 - Try mixing up culinary herbs in a six-pack.
 It's a good way to introduce your customers to the many interesting kinds of basil, sage, or thyme.
 Or, put together other compatible herbs such as Italian parsley and basil; chives and garlic chives; rosemary and thyme.

-- Don't display your flats of herbs on the ground; it's preferable to put them right at waist level, where customers can see, touch, and smell them.
+- Don't display your flats of herbs on the ground, where they may not be noticed; put them right at waist level (or up to eye level), where customers can see, touch, and smell them.
 Fragrance is a strong selling point for herbs.

 - Provide variety information and cultural hints, either with purchased plant tags or handmade tags.
-Create more detailed planting instructions on a sheet of paper to offer customers along with their purchases.
+Create more detailed planting instructions on cardstock or paper to offer customers along with their purchases.

 - Make prices sensible and easy to understand.
 Separate plants according to their price points.
 You know you need to get more money for the slow-growing, hard-to-propagate herbs like rosemary, lavender, or lemon verbena than you do for easy annuals like basil.
 Since customers don't necessarily understand the distinction, use different pots or at least different locations for the higher-priced herbs.
 And if you offer the same herb in more than one size, make sure the higher-priced plants are noticeably larger than the smaller ones.

-- Don't try to sell herbs that are seriously rootbound in small pots.
+- Don't try to sell herbs that have become seriously rootbound in small pots.
 Instead, try moving them up into gallon pots or making mixed-herb containers in larger, decorative pots.
-Herb sales can continue across seasons, if you keep the plants looking healthy.
+Herb sales can continue across seasons — if you keep the plants looking healthy.

 - Finally, inform customers what, where, and when you can provide them with your herb products.
-Time spent reaching out to communicate your offerings and knowledge via a blog, business, website, or social platforms can pay off by building brand recognition and community.
+Time spent reaching out to communicate your offerings and knowledge via a blog, website, email, or social media can pay off by building brand recognition and community.

 Lynn and her family have been growing vegetables and cut flowers since 1988, selling through CSAs, at farmers' markets, to chefs, grocery stores, and florists.
 They currently grow cut flowers and hoophouse tomatoes on about 2 acres of their 20-acre farm near Lawrence, Kansas.